cwinters/summa_blog/201204-casper_intro/testing_with_headless_casper.md

 * validation on submit

 To test it out, just open the file `web/sample_form.html` in a browser.

-One note -- if you're using Chrome you need to start it like
-this:

-    google-chrome --allow-file-access-from-files

-Otherwise the AJAX calls won't be able to load the static JSON files (see [#40787][chromefile]).
-Firefox should work fine.
+(One note -- if you're using Chrome you need to start it with the flag `--allow-file-access-from-files`, oherwise the AJAX calls won't be able to load the static JSON files -- see [#40787][chromefile].)

 First a quick example of a test.
-We want to ensure that the person's name is required.
+We want to ensure that a person's name is required.
+And our validation happens client-side.

 ## Pros and cons of single programming environment